 Basically, you will need to point the sensor towards the forehead of a person, and it will show you their body temperature.
 Likewise, you can also point it towards other hot surfaces and it will show you their temperature.

 In that regard, it works!
-However, the temperature readings are not as accurate as a the dedicated, more importantly certified, infrared thermometer competition.
+However, the temperature readings are not as accurate as a dedicated, more importantly certified, infrared thermometer.
 Even UMIDIGI has stated not to use it as a real medical device*.

 I tried to compare it with the real deal and as you would expect, the temperature readings were slightly off.
 That being said, you can still make use of the A9 Pro to get a rough idea of a person’s temperature.